-A lot of motorists assume that the situation is rare, however it’s not as rare as you might think.
 When none or few of your monthly repayments have been made, the value of the car is likely to be less than the amount owed.

 When it comes to selling a car on finance or you want to part-exchange that car, you will need to pay back the entire loan balance in order to be able to make a sale.
 However, the issue is that if the car is now worth less than the loan balance, you would then need to make up the difference.

 Negative equity can also cause problems if a vehicle is stolen or is written off as a result of a car accident, as often insurance companies are only able to pay out the market value of a vehicle at the time the claim is made.